akashdeep023/Next-Coding/README.md

 2. when a user submits the search, it instantly `navigates` to the products page `client-side` and the form data gets turned into URL params
 3. it'll show the `loading` state while the search results are being `fetched`
 4. once the data is ready, the results are `displayed` in the `UI`

+## Authentication

+-   Most apps revolve around users
+-   When building for users, we need to consider three fundamental concepts:
+    -   Identity - verifying who someone is through authentication
+    -   Sessions - keep track of a user's logged-in state across requests
+    -   Access - controls what they can do
+-   In developer terms, we call these authentication, session management, and authorization
+-   With React single-page apps, you're only dealing with client-side code
+-   With Next.js, you've got to protect your app from three different angles: client-side, server-side, and API routes

+**Authentication contd.**

+1. Let users sign up
+2. Give them a way to sign in
+3. Enable them to manage their account (password changes, email updates, etc.)
+4. Show or hide UI elements based on whether they're logged in
+5. Protect certain routes depending on authentication status
+6. Access session and user data when needed
+7. Set up role-based access control (admin, editor, viewer, and so on)
+8. Provide a way to sign out